black&write! Writing Fellowships

 Who can enter the black&write!
 Fellowships?

 The black&write!
-Indigenous Writing Fellowships are open to all writers (published and unpublished) of Aboriginal and Torres Strait Islander descent currently living in Australia.
-The Fellowships are open to adult fiction, young adult fiction, short story collection, poetry collection and children’s book manuscripts.
-Entries must include a Confirmation of Aboriginality Form/ Letter of Confirmation with a common seal from an Aboriginal or Torres Strait Islander incorporated community organisation.
+Fellowships are open to all writers (published and unpublished) of Aboriginal and Torres Strait Islander descent currently living in Australia.
+Our Fellowships are open to adult fiction, young adult fiction, short story collection, poetry collection and children’s book manuscripts.
+Entries must include a Confirmation of Aboriginal or Torres Strait Islander Descent OR a Letter of Confirmation with a common seal from an Aboriginal or Torres Strait Islander incorporated community organisation.
 There is no entry fee.

-Please download and read the Entry Guidelines document (PDF 53.1 KB) for the full conditions of entry.
+Please download and read the Entry Guidelines document (PDF 191.6 KB) for the full conditions of entry and how to enter.